Independent Science, Indepent Research, Reclaimed Community

 And the technologies of the 4th Industrial Revolution, AI and virtual reality, 5G, 6G, and all its 100,000 new satellites, despite all the investment and preparation, should, for the sake of all life on the planet, not be considered inevitable.

 This technocratic vision of the world requires an all-encompassing densification of digital infrastructure, with a world built around ‘smart’ sensors and wireless communications that will envelope us all into the Internet of Everything.
 And if we look at it plainly, without the politically correct rhetoric, this kind of civilization would be just as extractive of the resources of the planet, if not more so, as the system it is purporting to improve.
 And it does not steer clear of our bodies.
 In its most mature embodiment it adopts highly intrusive injectable technology and biometric ID systems tied with our financials and other essentials of life, raising multiple questions on privacy, surveillance, and our autonomy.
-The details of this brave new world are spelled out throughout Klaus Schwab’s writings and talks.
+If you think this all sounds crazy, just take a look at Klaus Schwab’s writings, where he outlines all the details of this brave new world:

 “Fourth Industrial Revolution technologies will not stop at becoming part of the physical world around us—they will become part of us.
 Indeed, some of us already feel that our smartphones have become an extension of ourselves.
 Today’s external devices—from wearable computers to virtual reality headsets—will almost certainly become implantable in our bodies and brains.
 Exoskeletons and prosthetics will increase our physical power, while advances in neurotechnology enhance our cognitive abilities.
 We will become better able to manipulate our own genes, and those of our children.
 These developments raise profound questions: Where do we draw the line between human and machine?
 What does it mean to be human?”